OWASP/owasp-mastg/style_guide.md

 When referencing the MASVS from a test case, include the full wording of the requirement, such as:

 - V3.3: "The app does not use cryptographic protocols or algorithms that are widely considered depreciated"

+## Code and Shell Commands

+Use code tags when including